 About a month ago, I thought I’d escaped the cold my husband and kids had (which by the way lasted less than 4 days for them all).
 I started feeling that dreaded scratchy throat.
 Here’s what I did:

 -Rolled antibacterial oils on my spine and feet every few hours

 -Diluted and rubbed oregano essential oil all over my neck

 -Diffused antibacterial oils by my bedside overnight

 Thursday: my worst day; felt ache-y, sore throat, fatigued

--Drank hot water with lemon oil and honey for sore throat
+-Drank hot water with freshly-squeezed lemon juice and honey for sore throat

--Rubbed eucalyptus on my chest and diffused to breathe in when I felt was needed
+-Rubbed diluted eucalyptus on my chest and diffused to breathe in when I felt was needed

 Friday: had more energy but still ‘felt’ sick

--Continued applying eucalyptus although I was not really dealing with any congestion
+-Continued applying diluted eucalyptus although I was not really dealing with any congestion

 Now, don’t read all of this and think oils are the magic cure-all.
 I was also resting, drinking lots of water and bone broth, and all the other recommendations I gave above.
 But our family has definitely seen our sick time easily cut in half!